alexwlchan/alexwlchan.net/src/_drafts/duplicate-names-in-json.md

 {"sides": 4, "colour": "red", "sides": 5, "colour": "blue"}
 ```

-This code doesn't handle indentation and there are probably bugs in the way I'm constructing the JSON string by hand, but it gives you an idea of how something like this could work.
+This is rough code, and you shouldn't use it -- it's only an example.
+I'm constructing the JSON string manually, so it doesn't handle edge cases like indentation or special characters.
+There are almost certainly bugs, and you'd need to be more careful if you wanted to use this for real.

-In practice, if I had to encode a multi-dict as JSON, I'd be more likely to encode it as a list of objects with a `key` and a `value` field.
+In practice, if I had to encode a multi-dict as JSON, I'd encode it as a list of objects which each have a `key` and a `value` field.
 For example:

 ```